-- (c) Action requiring the consent of members under this [act] may be taken without a meeting, and a member may appoint a proxy to consent or otherwise act for the member by signing an appointment record, either personally or by the member's agent. - (d) The dissolution of a limited liability company does not affect the application of this section.
+(c) Action requiring the consent of members under this [act] may be taken without a meeting, and a member may appoint a proxy or other agent to consent or otherwise act for the member by signing an appointment record, either personally or by the member's agent. (d) The dissolution of a limited liability company does not affect the application of this section.
 However, a person that wrongfully causes dissolution of the limited liability company loses the right to participate in management as a member and a manager.

-Source: ULLCA § 404; ULPA (2001) § 406
+Reporters' Notes Source: ULLCA § 404; ULPA (2001) § 406